yorkie/node-harmony-required/readme.md

 require('harmony-required')();
 ```

-`disableThrowErr`: tells this module whether it need to throw error of harmony loss. default is false.
+`disableThrowErr`: tells this module whether it needs to throw error of harmony loss. default is false.

 ### LICENSE